 Clara was mentioned in two of the Sladden family letters of 1916.
 One was in relation to her grandson, Bert, who was serving with the Worcestershire Regiment in the Great War.
 On another occasion, Mela Brown Constable, when helping out with fruit-picking with the villagers, told of an amusing story she had heard from Mrs Warner about her time as cook at the Vicarage – all written in Mela’s attempt to portray the Asum dialect which Clara spoke.

-Edwin and Clara’s marriage was not successful and, in 1921, Clara took the daring decision to leave her husband and to emigrate to Canada where her granddaughter, Annie, was living.
+According to Clara’s great-granddaughter, Esmé Dennick (née Jelfs), Edwin and Clara’s marriage was not successful and, in 1921, Clara took the daring decision to leave her husband and to emigrate to Canada where her granddaughter, Annie, was living.
 Annie was Ashley’s eldest daughter; she had emigrated in 1912 and was now married to a farmer, James Sellman.
 Clara’s son, Owen, and her youngest grandson, Jack, also decided to make the voyage.
-They set sail from Liverpool on 25th May 1921 bound for Quebec.
+They set sail from Liverpool on The Empress of Britain on 25th May 1921 bound for Quebec.

 They had only just arrived in Canada when a census was taken in 1921.
 Clara, Owen and Jack were shown as living at Westbourne, Manitoba, with the Sellmans and their four children.
-A photograph of Clara appeared in “The Winnipeg Times” of 7th May 1932.
+Clara had moved into an Old People's Home, Sunset Lodge, Kildonan, by 1932; a photograph (right) of Clara appeared in “The Winnipeg Times” of 7th May 1932.

 Clara died at Old Kildonan, Manitoba, on 22nd May 1940, aged 88.
 A report of her death was published in “The Tewkesbury Gazette” of 22nd June 1940: